seqan/seqan/manual/source/Tutorial/BasicSamBamIO.rst

    ...

 We can fix this problem by introducing error handling.
-The :dox:`BamStream#readRecord readRecord` call returns a status code different from ``0``, indicating an error because an empty line does not form a valid SAM record line.
+The :dox:`BamStream#readRecord` call returns a status code different from ``0``, indicating an error because an empty line does not form a valid SAM record line.
-However, it stops processing as soon as an errernous record is detected which makes the call to :dox:`BamStream#atEnd atEnd` return ``false`` and run in an infinite loop
+However, it stops processing as soon as an errernous record is detected which makes the call to :dox:`BamStream#atEnd` return ``false`` and run in an infinite loop

 In Assignment 1, we will add error handling to the program.